Andre1989/developing-data-products/README.md

   - Maximum height
   - Landing position

-3. Some movement parameters are also displayed below the plot:
+3. Some parameters related with the projectile motion are also displayed below the plot:
   - Maximum height reached by the projectile
   - Time to reach the maximum height
   - Total flying time